-Spring 2014
+Spring 2016

-This is an advanced course on Game Theory and Contracts.
-The course develops tools to analyze strategic situations in static and dynamic environments.
+This is an advanced course on Game Theory and Economics of Information.
+The course develops tools to analyze strategic situations in static and dynamic environments under information asymmetries.
 An important portion of the course will emphasize how information asymmetries shape equilibrium behavior and welfare.
-Applications to Industrial Organization, Political Economy, and Organizational Economics will be discussed.
+Applications to Industrial Organization, Political Economy, Corporate Finance, and Organizational Economics will be discussed.